camunda/camunda-docs-manual/content/webapps/cockpit/dashboard.md

 {{< img src="../img/cockpit-decision-definition-list.png" title="Deployed Decision Definitions" >}}

 This plugin provides you with a list of deployed decision definitions.
-You can click on the name of a decision to go to the decision definition view page and access more details about it, like the dmn table or executed decision instances.
+You can click on the name of a decision to go to the [Decision Definition View][decision-definition-view] page and access more details about it, like the dmn table or executed [Decision Instances View][decision-instance-view].

+[decision-definition-view]: {{< relref "webapps/cockpit/dmn/decision-definition-view.md" >}}
+[decision-instance-view]: {{< relref "webapps/cockpit/dmn/decision-instance-view.md" >}}

 # Multi Tenancy